 At the June 2018 meeting, Ms. Katz participated as an expert witness speaking out against certain common legal practices utilized by employers – in particular mandatory arbitration and non-disclosure agreements.

-Non-disclosure agreements, when used to silence bystanders of harassment, can be equally harmful.
+Ms. Katz also emphasized that non-disclosure agreements, when used to silence bystanders of harassment, can be equally harmful.
 Many employers require non-disclosure agreements as a condition of employment.
 The language of these agreements can be so strict, with such outrageously high damages, that employees are scared into silence when witnessing workplace harassment.

 As Ms. Katz stated in her presentation, #MeToo has proven that the laws currently in place are wholly inadequate to ensure an equal workplace free from harassment.
 And until we address this insufficiency, “we will continue to lose out on the talent and ability of millions of American women.”